corda/corda-logic-app-adapter/readme.md

 -------

 To support the query requirements stated, only transactions that evolve single states linearly (sharing a common linearId, i.e. `LinearStates`) are supported in the adapter.

-Flows supported by this adapter are strictly required to return `SignedTransaction`.
-Flows that do not return `SignedTransaction` cannot be invoked or observed using this adapter.
+All flows invoked must have up to one linear state as input and up to one linear state as output and must not take any other inputs or outputs.

 The same limitations that apply to the interactive shell apply to inputs to the Logic App connector.
 Specifically, around the serialisation rules and types of flow that are supported.

 In addition to the limitation of having to be `LinearStates`, any output states used have to be JSON serializable.
 Some types may not be JSON serializable using the underlying Jackson serializer.
+Those are not supported.

 The RPC Invoker will treat a message as delivered whenever a flow response has been received.
 This introduces a problematic ‘at-least-once delivered’ behaviour for the RPC Invoker.
 While this only applies in an edge case—i.e. in a scenario where the invoker crashes during flow invocation—this should be targeted in a future release by holding state for correlation IDs received in persistent storage and allowing to query the node for whether the flow has been invoked properly.

 The transaction observer is not durable, i.e. messages will not be listened to while the listener is shut down.

-The message format is designed to be as simple as possible.
-Future—potentially breaking—changes to the message format might be delivered in quick succession to address some of the limitations of the underlying technology (i.e. lack of type information to support polymorphism).